greenelab/deep-review/sections/03_categorize.md

 there are also key differences.
 In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural photographs.
-Researchers have developed subtask-specific strategies to address this challenge
+Researchers have developed subtask-specific strategies to address this challenge.

 The first strategy repurposes features extracted from natural photographs by deep learning models, such as ImageNet [@tag:Russakovsky2015_imagenet], for new purposes.
 Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a 2015 Kaggle competition [@tag:Pratt2016_dr].
-Most participants trained neural networks from scratch [@tag:Pratt2016_dr @tag:Abramoff2016_dr
+Most participants trained neural networks from scratch `TODO: DOI used for two tags` [@tag:Pratt2016_dr @tag:Abramoff2016_dr
 @tag:Leibig2016_dr], but Gulshan et al. [@tag:Gulshan2016_dt] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art specificity